matmen/fbot/README.md

 # fbot-rewrite

-add fbot to your discord server at fbot.menchez.me
+## fbot is going to be shut down on December 1st, 2017
+Thanks for your support.
+For questions, [join our discord server](https://discord.gg/EgUSd5Z)
+You can use [NotSoBot](https://mods.nyc/help) instead.